kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 - `issuerRef` is a reference to the `Issuer` or `ClusterIssuer` CR of [cert-manager](https://cert-manager.io/docs/concepts/issuer/) that will be used by `KubeDB` to generate necessary certificates.

   - `apiGroup` is the group name of the resource that is being referenced.
-Currently the only supported value is `cert-manager.io`.
+Currently, the only supported value is `cert-manager.io`.
   - `kind` is the type of resource that is being referenced.
 KubeDB supports both `Issuer` and `ClusterIssuer` as values for this field.
   - `name` is the name of the resource (`Issuer` or `ClusterIssuer`) being referenced.